fai05/Feedback-Analysis-System-using-AWS/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to fork and submit a PR.
+Feel free to fork.

 ---